reasoncorp/dossier/README.markdown

 end
 ```

-The built-in `ReportsController` uses this formatting when rendering the HTML and JSON representations, but not when rendering the CSV.
+The built-in `ReportsController` uses this formatting when rendering the HTML and JSON representations, but not when rendering the CSV or XLS.

 If your formatting method takes a second argment, it will be given a hash of the values in the row.